ConnieWms/GCWRepos/README.md

 # GCWRepos
-Trying to create a repository
+Trying to create a repository.
-Notes about Azure DevOps and TFS
+File contains notes about Azure DevOps and TFS